 - Self-employed?
 You must keep records of your earnings, calculate how much you owe and pay the tax due to the HMRC twice a year.
-This is known as Self Assessment.
+This is known as Self Assessment, find out more here.

 - Unemployed?
-You do not have to pay income tax on your Jobseeker’s Allowance if your total income for the year is below your personal allowances.
+You do not have to pay income tax on your Jobseeker’s Allowance or Universal Credit if your total income for the year is below your personal allowances.

 How does my employer know how much tax to deduct?

-- First job?
-Ask your new employer for a P46.
+If it’s your first job, ask your new employer for a P45.
 Depending on your circumstances you might then receive a form from the tax office asking for details of your income and employment history.
 When they receive your completed form the tax office will issue you and your employer with a tax code and provide you with a copy.

-- Not your first job?
-Your previous employer should have given you a P45 when you left.
+If it’s not your first job, your previous employer should have given you a P45 when you left.
 This will tell your new employer how much you have earned in the current year (if anything) and how much tax (if any) you have paid so far in the current tax year.
 This information enables them to calculate the correct amount of tax due from your next pay packet.
-If you have lost your P45, or didn’t receive one, you will have to go through the P46 procedure above.
+If you have lost your P45, or didn’t receive one, you will have to go through the P45 procedure above.